What Is AI-Induced Derealization?

 Next Steps

 If this article resonated with you, you don't need to do everything at once.
 Start with one step: ground yourself right now using the techniques above, or set a two-week AI content fast starting today.
+If derealization has left you feeling disconnected from people in your life, rebuilding those bonds is a powerful part of recovery — our guide on AI loneliness and rebuilding human connection can help.
 Recovery from derealization is real and achievable.
 Most people notice improvement within days of reducing their AI content exposure and practicing grounding consistently.

 You found this page because something didn't feel right.
 Trust that instinct.
 Take care of yourself.
 The world — the real, messy, beautiful, physical world — is still here.
 And so are you.